December 1, 2019

 The young students banged on their drums, shouted from every corner and raised their slogans in solidarity with the victims of harassment at Balochistan University Mashal Khan, his family and others like him the transgender community who marched for equal access to education alongside students, ethnic minorities and labourers, who marched for freedom.
 It was heartening to see students from across Pakistan raising voice for these victims and bringing them to light after they have faded from the memory of the mainstream media.

-These faces bring the pain and suffering of their people to their struggle…. they march with a conscience…. the bold and young of Pakistan.
+These faces bring the pain and suffering of their people to forward.
+They march with a conscience…the young and the bold of Pakistan.